HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Division of Neonatology

-In addition, the Division also serves as a national leader in the development and conduct of multicenter and single-center clinical trials.
-As a member of the National Institute of Child Health and Human Development Neonatal Research Network, the Division is at the forefront of academic centers in clinical and epidemiological research in the U.S.
+In addition, the Division of Neonatology also serves as a national leader in the development and conduct of multicenter and single-center clinical trials.
+As a member of the National Institute of Child Health and Human Development's Neonatal Research Network, the Division is at the forefront of academic centers in clinical and epidemiological research in the U.S.